EpicOrange/riichi_advanced/README.md

 - [__Riichi__](documentation/riichi.md): The classic riichi ruleset, now with an assortment of mods to pick and choose at your liking.
 - [__Sanma__](documentation/sanma.md): Three-player Riichi.
 - __Space Mahjong__: Riichi, but sequences can wrap (891, 912), and you can make sequences from winds and dragons.
 In addition, you can chii from any direction, and form open kokushi (3 han).
-- __Cosmic Riichi__: A Space Mahjong variant with mixed triplets, more yaku, and more calls.
+- [__Cosmic Riichi__](https://docs.google.com/document/d/1F-NhQ5fdi5CnAyEqwNE_qWR0Og99NtCo2NGkvBc5EwU): A Space Mahjong variant with mixed triplets, more yaku, and more calls.
 - [__Galaxy Mahjong__](documentation/galaxy.md): Riichi, but one of each tile is replaced with a blue galaxy tile that acts as a wildcard of its number.
 Galaxy winds are wind wildcards, and galaxy dragons are dragon wildcards.
 - [__Kansai Sanma__](documentation/kansai.md): Sanma, but you draw until the last visible dora indicator.
 In addition, all fives are akadora, fu is fixed at 30, there is no tsumo loss, and scores are rounded to the nearest 1000.
 Flowers act as nukidora in place of north winds, which are now yakuhai.
 Exhaustive draws in south round always result in a repeat regardless of who's tenpai.
+- [__Zan Sanma__](documentation/Zansanma.md): Kansai Sanma, with rules focused entirely on winning shuugi (chips).
+- [__Speed Tonpuu__](https://peterish.com/riichi-docs/speed-tonpuu-rules): A house variant of riichi with red fives, blue sevens, a gold five, and three shiro pocchi tiles.
+Everything earns chips.
+- [__Super Bingo__](https://fansubbing.com/2024/03/10/super-bingo-sanma-rules): A wild sanma variant where the sevens in the deck are doubled, and there are also rainbow sevens which are worth lots of chips.
+In addition, winning with riichi or yakuman lets you continuously flip tiles from the wall, gaining chips for flipped tile matching your discards.
 - [__Chinitsu__](documentation/chinitsu_challenge.md): Two-player variant where the only tiles are bamboo tiles.
 Try not to chombo!
 - __Minefield__: Two-player variant where you start with 34 tiles to make a mangan+ hand, and your remaining tiles are your discards.
 - __Sakicards v1.3__: Riichi, but everyone gets a different Saki power, which changes the game quite a bit.
 Some give you bonus han every time you use your power.
 Some let you recover dead discards.
 Some let you swap tiles around the entire board, including the dora indicator.